polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 After you have configured the backend monitoring rules for your nodes, you can use the `--telemetry-url` command-line option when you start a node to specify the telemetry server that you want to send telemetry data to.
 You can pass this option multiple times to specify multiple telemetry endpoints.
-You can also specify how verbose metrics should be, with level 0 denoting the least verbose through level 9 denoting the most verbose.
+If you specify the `--telemetry-url` command-line option, you must also specify how verbose metrics should be, with level 0 denoting the least verbose through level 9 denoting the most verbose.

 For example, to specify your own telemetry server URL with a verbosity level of 5, you would run a command similar to the following: